ieyasu/rbot2/ACCOUNTS.markdown

 at the command prompt.
 Once set, rubybot will use this zip location as the default location for weather information and other local-specific data returned.

+To set your PWS ID, type

+    /msg rb setpws <pws> <password>

+at the command prompt.
+Once set, rubybot will use this PWS ID for more localized weather information.

 To change your password, use

     /msg rb setpass <old-pass> <new-pass>